aDecoy/rust-workshop/docs/docs/module2/6_memory-safety.md

 # Memory Safety

 This document explores how Rust's ownership system provides memory safety guarantees at compile time, in contrast to the runtime approach used by .NET.
-We'll analyze specific code examples that demonstrate these differences.
+You'll analyze specific code examples that demonstrate these differences.

 ## Conceptual Overview